At a glance

 Reflect on your actions.
 You might unknowingly be doing things that increase your child’s anxiety.
 If you find yourself telling your child to hurry up, recognize that feeling rushed may make your child feel anxious.

 Acknowledge the anxiety.
-Calling attention to it can help kids identify their feelings—the first step toward managing them.
+Calling attention to it can help kids identify their feelings — the first step toward managing them.
 You can say something like, “I remember before last week’s vocabulary test, you felt really nervous.
 Do you feel that now?”

 Acknowledge the impact on the family.
 Your child’s slow processing speed can affect the whole family.
 If your child is always the last one to finish dinner or the last one out the door, family members may get frustrated or impatient.
 Talking openly about why that happens can help everyone feel less resentful.
 It also encourages the family to support and help your child.

 Build an awareness of time.
 You can help your child build awareness of the concept of time by including references to it in everyday conversation.
-You might say things like, “Grandma is coming in two hours” or “It only took you 10 minutes to clean your room.”
+You might say things like, “Grandma is coming in two hours” or “It took you only 10 minutes to clean your room.”

 Build in extra time.
 If you know your child takes longer to do things, adjust the timetable to accommodate that.
 For instance, give plenty of heads-up if it’s your child’s turn to unload the dishwasher (rather than waiting to say something right before dinner).
 Or work together to find the right time to start homework, so your child can finish with enough time to relax before bed.